The Sunshine Coast Trail is an incredible 180km hut-to-hut hiking route in south-west British Columbia, Canada.

 Dropped off shortly before kilometre 65, the flat path around Inland Lake offered a chance to slowly ease into our 62km hike.

-After checking out the Anthony Island hut (small, but I’m sure very welcome after a long hike), we started the climb up to Confederation Lake.
+After checking out the Anthony Island cabin (older style, small and dark), we started the climb up to Confederation Lake.
 I soon felt glad of that easy section around the lake, as the path ascended up through the dense rainforest.

 With days of rain already, the streams and waterfalls were bursting with water and the soaked ground was almost bouncy in places.
 Thick moss shined with raindrops and mushrooms seemed to sprout from everywhere (I’ve never seen so many varieties).

 The climb was tiring in places but the glint of Confederation Lake didn’t take too long to appear.
 The route around the lakeshore was surprisingly long and full of slippery obstacles.

 But finally, our first Sunshine Coast Trail hut appeared!
 And what a well built and maintained hut it was, with an incredibly pretty outlook of the still lake.

 Although still relatively early, we were happy to put down our packs and settle in for the afternoon.
 There wasn’t a soul to be seen so we had the hut to ourselves through the stormy night.

 Day 2 – Confederation Lake to Tin Hat Mountain (14km, 7.5 hours)